Winter Storm Recovery: Important Lessons and How to Move Forward

 The winter freeze brought a wide range of water main breaks and repairs, plus impacts to streets and storm drains as a result of the emergency repairs being made.

 The condition of your assets has undoubtedly been changed.
 Now is a great time to reprioritize assets using an effective asset management strategy that emphasizes proactive management, which reduces life-cycle costs and extends asset life.

 Effective management during winter storms and other unexpected events requires knowing what you have in your system.
 GIS enables us to effectively inventory and apply spatial and historical information to critical infrastructure.
-Work order systems dynamically sync information collected in the field (routine/reactive maintenance, proactive condition assessment, photos and videos) with GIS asset data.
+Work order systems dynamically sync information collected in the field (routine/reactive maintenance, proactive condition assessment, photos and Insights) with GIS asset data.

 Condition assessment should always be part of a larger prioritization system to understand the hot spot areas within your system—those areas where condition is the poorest and assets are most critical.